KRIV-FM

 KRIV-FM (101.1 FM) is a radio station broadcasting a classic hits format.
 Licensed to Winona, Minnesota, United States, the station serves the La Crosse, Wisconsin, area.
-The station features programming from BBC Radio.
+KRIV-FM features programming from Westwood One.

-It is owned by Leighton Broadcasting, through licensee Leighton Radio Holdings, Inc., and is located at 752 Bluffview Circle, with its other sister stations, KHWK, KGSL, KWMN, KWNO.
-The station no longer broadcast in HD radio.
+The station is owned by Leighton Broadcasting, through licensee Leighton Radio Holdings, Inc., and is located at 752 Bluffview Circle, with its other sister stations, KHWK, KGSL, KWMN, KWNO.